joshuaeckroth/csci141-website/homework/homework-7.markdown

 ### Initial step

 Download [CSVReader.jar](/CSVReader.jar) and add as an "External JAR" to your project's "Java Build Path", just like we did with processing.jar in the [Processing notes](/lecture/processing-library.html).
+Use `import csci141.CSVReader;` at the top of your file.

 Data for plotting will come from a CSV file (comma-separated values).
 You can download two example files: [sine.csv](/homework/sine.csv) and [faithful.csv](/homework/faithful.csv).
 You can edit these files in Microsoft Excel or Notepad or Eclipse.